About Sport4All - Our Inclusion Program

 • Our relationships are diverse, meaningful, and ongoing

-• We compassionately listen to the point of view of our stakeholders
+• We listen with compassion to the point of view of our stakeholders

 • We seek feedback on our work to make sure we are always informed and up to date